Alliston Hornets: Glory years (2007–present)

-Since the beginning of the 2007–08 season, the Alliston Hornets finished the Penetang Kings successful run of two straight GMOHL titles and 2 Clarence Schmalz Cups with six consecutive GMOHL titles and two Schmalz Cups of their own.
-In six regular seasons (2007-08 to the end of 2012–13), the Hornets have amassed a record of 213 wins, 23 losses, 3 ties, and 7 losses in overtime to win five GMOHL regular season banners.
+Since the beginning of the 2007–08 season, the Alliston Hornets finished the Penetang Kings successful run of two straight GMOHL titles and two Clarence Schmalz Cups with six consecutive GMOHL titles and two Schmalz Cups of their own.
+In six regular seasons (2007–08 to the end of 2012–13), the Hornets have amassed a record of 213 wins, 23 losses, three ties, and seven losses in overtime to win five GMOHL regular season banners.
 In each of these six years, the Hornets have managed to win the GMOHL playoff championship and advance into the Ontario Hockey Association playdowns.

 Success versus Walkerton

 The OHA has pinned up the winner of the GMOHL against the Champion of the Western Ontario Junior C Hockey League every year in the provincial quarter-final since the GMOHL was formed in 1994.
 From the 1995 playoffs until 2004, the Western League champion never failed in defeating the GMOHL champion.
 In their twelfth year of competition, the Penetang Kings snapped that steak against the Kincardine Bulldogs and did it again in 2007 against the same team.
 In the Western League, a new power was rising - the Walkerton Hawks, for years a basement dweller, had surged in recent years and took over the reins from the Bulldogs and like the Hornets won the Western League for six consecutive years.
 The Hawks and Hornets would meet in the quarter-final of the OHA in each of those six years and it would prove to be a disaster for the Hawks.
-Despite fielding competitive teams, the Hornets would win every series against the Hawks with a combined record of 24 wins and 9 losses.
+Despite fielding competitive teams, the Hornets would win every series against the Hawks, with a combined record of 24 wins and nine losses.

 Success versus the Empire B League

 The OHA chooses semi-final opponents based on closest proximity to each other.
 From 2008 until 2013, the Empire B Junior C Hockey League's champion has defeated the Central Ontario Junior C Hockey League's champion and has been inline to face the Hornets.
 From 2008 until 2012 the Hornets did not lose a series to the Empire B League champion.
-In 2008, the Hornets defeated the Napanee Raiders in 5 games, in 2009 the Amherstview Jets in 5 games, in 2010 the Raiders in 6 games, in 2011 the Picton Pirates in 4 games, and in 2012 the Hornets came back from a 3-games-to-none deficit to defeat the Campbellford Rebels in 7 games.
-In five years, the Hornets recorded a record of 20 wins and 7 losses against the champions of the Empire B League.
+In 2008, the Hornets defeated the Napanee Raiders in five games, in 2009 the Amherstview Jets in five games, in 2010 the Raiders in six games, in 2011 the Picton Pirates in four games, and in 2012 the Hornets came back from a 3-0 deficit to defeat the Campbellford Rebels in seven games.
+In five years, the Hornets recorded a record of 20 wins and seven losses against the champions of the Empire B League.

 In 2013, the tides changed, as the Picton Pirates returned to the Schmalz Cup semi-final.
-The Pirates would sweep the Hornets in 4-straight-games to end Alliston's reign of dominance over the Empire B League.
+The Pirates would sweep the Hornets in four straight games to end Alliston's reign of dominance over the Empire B League.